Characters: Barney Miller

 - Last Name Basis: His wife even calls him Fish.

 - Mistaken for Prostitute: While on mugging detail, Fish arrests an elderly man for this.
-(Even after realizing that Fish is male, the man still offer to take him to a ball game.)
+(Even after realizing that Fish is male, the man still offers to take him to a ball game.)

 - Attractive Bent-Gender: Inverted.
 Dietrich is pretty enthusiastic about going on mugging detail, but Barney pulls him because he doesn't look remotely female.